pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 ## Step 1: Set up your project

-In this step, you will prepare the project workspace.

 ### 1.1: Create and open the project folder

 Create a new folder on your computer: